sjbylo/misc/ocp-install/Installation-of-OpenShift-Container-Platform-3.5-into-a-single-All-in-one-VM-Steve-Bylo-Red-Hat.md

 Configure docker by adding the option "--insecure-registry 172.30.0.0\/16" to /etc/sysconfig/docker

-The following command will do that for you
+The following command will do that for you.

 ```
 [ -f /tmp/docker.bak ] || ( sudo cp /etc/sysconfig/docker /tmp/docker.bak && \